yezero/sandstorm/docs/administering/config-file.md

 ### ALLOW_DEMO_ACCOUNTS

-A boolean (true/false or yes/no) that controls if this Sandstorm server has [demo mode](demo.md) enabled.
+A boolean (true/false or yes/no) that controls if this Thurly server has [demo mode](demo.md) enabled.
 By default, absent (which is the same as false).

 Example: